Highest weight modules with respect to non-standard Gelfand-Tsetlin subalgebras

-Despite the category of Gelfand-Tsetlin modules is attached to a maximal commutative subalgebra, early results in \cite{DFO91, DFO94} stated that the categories of representations of modules over any two Gelfand-Tsetlin subalgebras are equivalent.
-Due to this result, most of the known results and constructions were obtained for modules over the standard Gelfand-Tsetlin subalgebra.
+Despite the category of Gelfand-Tsetlin modules is attached to a maximal commutative subalgebra, early results in \cite{DFO91, DFO94} stated that the categories of modules over any two Gelfand-Tsetlin subalgebras are equivalent.
+Because of this outcome, most of the known results and constructions were obtained for modules over the standard Gelfand-Tsetlin subalgebras.
 In this paper we study realizations of highest weight modules as twisted relation Gelfand-Tsetlin modules, in particular we provide structural results for the module with respect to non-standard Gelfand-Tsetlin subalgebra.
 As an application, we use this approach and localization functors to construct several classes of modules which are not necessarily highest weight modules and can be described by a twisted action of the classical Gelfand-Tsetlin formulas.\\

 Let us briefly summarize the content of this paper.
 In section \ref{S:Preliminaries}, we set basic notations on Lie algebras and root datum.
 In section \ref{S:Relation GT modules} we summarize the concepts and known results about relation Gelfand-Tsetlin modules and relation graphs.
-In section \ref{S:Action on relation graphs}, using an action of the symmetric group on a convenient set of graphs, we explicitly construct highest weight vectors for the realizations of a fixed highest weight module as twisted relation module.
-Finally, section \ref{S:Main results and applications} contains the main results of the paper, we study a special class of weights, called relation weights, which will rise to nice behaved Gelfand-Tsetlin modules with respect to non-standard Gelfand-Tsetlin subalgebras.
-We construct several families of relation weights, and use localization functors to construct some families of relation modules which are not highest weight modules.
+In section \ref{S:Action on relation graphs}, using an action of the symmetric group on a convenient set of graphs, we explicitly construct highest weight vectors for the realizations of a fixed highest weight module as a twisted relation module.
+Finally, section \ref{S:Main results and applications} contains the main results of the paper, we study a special class of weights, called relation weights, which provide well behaved Gelfand-Tsetlin modules with respect to non-standard Gelfand-Tsetlin subalgebras.
+We construct several families of relation weights, and use localization functors to construct some families of relation modules that are not highest weight modules.

-{\bf Acknowledgements.} O.M. was partially supported by CMUP, member of LASI, which is financed by national funds through FCT -- Funda\c c\~ao para a Ci\^encia e a Tecnologia, I.P., under the projects with reference UIDB/00144/2020 and UIDP/00144/2020.
-L.E.R. was partially supported by CNPq Grant 316163/2021-0, and Fapesp grant 2022/08948-2.
+{\bf Acknowledgements.} O.M. was partially supported by CMUP, member of LASI, which is financed by national funds through FCT -- Funda\c c\~ao para a Ci\^encia e a Tecnologia, I.P., under the projects with references UIDB/00144/2020 and UIDP/00144/2020.
+L.E.R. was partially supported by CNPq grant 316163/2021-0, and Fapesp grant 2022/08948-2.